CodingAbdullah/Abdullah-Medium-Demos/README.md

 1. Links to code demo Medium articles.
 2. Links to miscellaneous articles (coding, blockchain/web3, etc.)

+### `Audio and Text Files`
+Separate directories have been added for audio files and text files related to each article published.
+Select articles within a given size will have their audio files published, but for each article, there will be a separate text file associated with it.
 <br />

+You can find more information in the relevant directories (`audio_files` and `text_files` located at the root level).

 Table highlighting the current demos completed along with their code repository and Medium article.